 High-end cultural & Creative Industries: Economic contributions to the UK and policy recommendations, Walpole, June 2019

-Walpole represents more than 270 member companies from the high-end creative and cultural industries with members spanning brands including Alexander McQueen, Burberry, Claridge’s, Glenmorangie, Harrods, NET-A-PORTER, Rolls-Royce Motor Cars, Wedgwood and numerous small and medium-sized enterprises (SMEs), which currently make up 60% of the sector, such as, Chapel Down, Ettinger, Floris, Savoir Beds and Temperley London.
+About Walpole: Walpole represents more than 270 member companies from the high-end creative and cultural industries with members spanning brands including Alexander McQueen, Burberry, Claridge’s, Glenmorangie, Harrods, NET-A-PORTER, Rolls-Royce Motor Cars, Wedgwood and numerous small and medium-sized enterprises (SMEs), which currently make up 60% of the sector, such as, Chapel Down, Ettinger, Floris, Savoir Beds and Temperley London.

-The rise in shopping tourism has previously been well documented by Walpole – the value of sales of high-end goods to non-UK resident customers was around £4.5 billion in 2017, with tourist spend accounting for between 25% to 80% of revenues for some British luxury businesses.
+Notes to editors: The rise in shopping tourism has previously been well documented by Walpole - the value of sales of high-end goods to non-UK resident customers was around £4.5 billion in 2017, with tourist spend accounting for between 25% to 80% of revenues for some British luxury businesses.
 Tax Free Shopping data released by Global Blue shows the world’s wealthiest shoppers account for 17% of global tax free spend.
 These international elite shoppers come from the following territories and show a preference for shopping in Europe:

 Greater China (40%)